chantera/biaffineparser/README.md

                         Decoding target data file (default: None)
 ```

+## Notes

+This implementation is different from the original one w.r.t. word embeddings.
+Original model retrieves word vectors from both pretrained and trainable embeddings and then adds together two vectors, while this model uses only one word embedding.

+### Performance

+The model implemented by chainer achieves **UAS: 94.91** and **LAS: 92.47** in wsj 22 (development set) in PTB-SD 3.5.0 with the reported hyperparameter settings.

 ## References

   - Dozat, T., Manning, C. D., 2016.
 Deep Biaffine Attention for Neural Dependency Parsing. arXiv preprint arXiv:1611.01734. <https://arxiv.org/abs/1611.01734>